 When you’re swing trading, it’s sometimes hard to figure out how to find stocks that are profitable.
 What is swing trading?
 Read this tutorial to find out what swing trading is, and learn how to swing trade stocks.

+Learning how to swing trade can be a difficult task.
+Oftentimes, you’re using various analysis tools to try to catch profit over multiple day holds.
+The benefit of buying and holding over multiple days is that you’re saving capital by “trading” less when compared to day trading.
 However, there is some risk associated with holding stocks for multiple days, such as news events that may be released overnight.
 That being said, if you’re looking to swing trade and understand the risks, you need to know how to find stocks to swing trade.

-What really is Swing Trading?
+What Is Swing Trading?

-Remember, as a swing trader— technical analysis is your friend.
+Remember, as a swing trader, technical analysis is your friend.
 Swing traders will examine charts and formulate a unique strategy.
 There is no one size fits all, though — a strategy may or may not work.